P1X3L

 P1X3L (pronounced as Pixel) is a Hong Kong Cantopop boy group formed through ViuTV's reality talent show King Maker II, in 2019.
 The group consists of three members: Phoebus Ng, George Au and Marco Ip.
 They debuted on 4 January 2021 with the first single "Braceless".

-The group is under a management contract with viuTV, while their record label deal is with Universal Music Hong Kong.
+The group is under a management contract with viuTV / Makerville, while their record label deal is with Universal Music Hong Kong.

+Throughout the years, all three members have participated in various types of shows and dramas.
+In May2024, they held their first concert "P1X3L OMG!
+Live" in KITEC.

+Following the end of contact with Universal Music Hong Kong, P1X3L has been fully managed under Makerville.
+In July 2026, along with the departure of Marco Ip from Makerville, members declared their individual development in future.